nimiq/developer-center/learn/protocol/validators/validators.md

 Validators are the block producers of PoS blockchains.
 They are responsible for processing and validating transactions, block validation, and maintaining the integrity of the network.
 Their primary function is to preserve the network's consensus by agreeing on the current state.
 By maintaining consensus and actively participating in the network, validators earn rewards in the form of transaction fees and block rewards.

-However, any attempt to undermine the consensus, such as through misbehavior or malicious actions, results in penalties, including burning their rewards or jailing, effectively removing them from network participation for a defined period.
+However, any attempt to undermine the consensus, such as through misbehavior or malicious actions, results in penalties, including burning their rewards and/or jailing, effectively removing them from network participation for a defined period.

 To become a validator in the Nimiq blockchain, a node must have a Nimiq wallet and create a validator node.
 A minimum deposit of 100 000 NIM is required to ensure the validator remains active, prevent block production delays, and discourage malicious behavior.
 This deposit also discourages the creation of validator accounts that could be abandoned and take up unnecessary network resources.